 A herd — a family group led by the oldest female (the matriarch).
 It can also be called a “parade” or a “memory” of elephants.

 A cow.
-The matriarch who leads the herd is always a cow.
+The matriarch who leads the herd is always a cow, and females typically remain with their family group for life.

 A bull.
-Mature bulls usually live alone or in loose bachelor groups.
+Mature bulls usually live alone or in loose bachelor groups, rejoining females mainly during breeding.

 The trunk — a fused nose and upper lip.
 It is not simply a “nose,” though people often call it that.